A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Conclusions and Future Directions

-\begin{itemize} \item Incorporating arbitrary priors at runtime remains an open goal~\cite{chang_inference-time_nodate}. \item Robustness under misspecification may benefit from optimal-transport-based calibration and broader objective choices (e.g., GVI)~\cite{kelly_simulation-based_2025}; diffusion and flow-matching families remain underexplored in this context~\cite{gloeckler_all--one_2024, simons_neural_2023}. \item Sequential variants beyond those studied here (e.g., FMPE) and more specialized architectures—akin to those optimized in other diffusion modalities—are promising directions~\cite{sharrock2024sequentialneuralscoreestimation,karras2022elucidatingdesignspacediffusionbased} \item Modeling systematics and ``unknown unknowns'' remains a pressing need in cosmological and related SBI pipelines~\cite{Wang__2023}. \item Benchmark breadth: active learning/BO, gray-box methods, and GP-integrated hybrids were not covered in some surveys~\cite{lueckmann_benchmarking_2021}, and tasks with high-dimensional spatial structure (e.g., images) demand algorithms that learn summaries while exploiting structure~\cite{lueckmann_benchmarking_2021}. \end{itemize}
+Across the literature, diffusion-based SBI offers clear benefits over classical SBI and flow-based NPE in expressivity and architectural freedom.
+Relevant research to diffusion-based SBI is quickly proliferating, and several open questions and future directions emerge from the existing literature and ideas discussed in this review: \begin{itemize} \item Incorporating arbitrary priors at runtime remains an open goal~\cite{chang_inference-time_nodate}. \item Robustness under misspecification may benefit from optimal-transport-based calibration and broader objective choices (e.g., GVI)~\cite{kelly_simulation-based_2025}; diffusion and flow-matching families remain underexplored in this context~\cite{gloeckler_all--one_2024, simons_neural_2023}. \item Sequential variants beyond those studied here (e.g., FMPE) and more specialized architectures—akin to those optimized in other diffusion modalities—are promising directions~\cite{sharrock2024sequentialneuralscoreestimation,karras2022elucidatingdesignspacediffusionbased} \item Modeling systematics and ``unknown unknowns'' remains a pressing need in cosmological and related SBI pipelines~\cite{Wang__2023}. \item Benchmark breadth: active learning/BO, gray-box methods, and GP-integrated hybrids were not covered in some surveys~\cite{lueckmann_benchmarking_2021}, and tasks with high-dimensional spatial structure (e.g., images) demand algorithms that learn summaries while exploiting structure~\cite{lueckmann_benchmarking_2021}. \end{itemize}

-These questions, while beyond the scope of this work, are important starting points for future research in diffusion-based SBI.
-In any sense, these topics naturally lead to the exploration of practical problems in various applications.
-We turn our focus toward real-world applications that stand to benefit from these advances, particularly in large-scale geophysical modeling and uncertainty quantification.

-In these cases, parameters and data are often functions defined over continuous domains (e.g., space and time) and where observations can be irregularly sampled, noisy, or incomplete.
-This is one important research area that necessitates methods that can handle the three large data problems discussed in this review: unstructured data, missing data, and model misspecification.
-Gloeckler et al.~\cite{gloeckler_all--one_2024} note that SBI methods often depend on structured data where $\bftheta$ and $\bfx$ are consistent length, finite dimensional vectors, failing to accomodate irregular time series that emerge in natural occuring processes such as climate and ecology---the same goes for missing data.